 For one, the invoice itself acts as collateral, which means you don’t have to put up anything to secure the loan.
 Second, you get your funds fast — as quickly as one day.
 And third, the requirements for qualifying aren’t quite as stringent as for traditional financing.

 The answer here might be equipment financing, where a lender extends you the funds needed to make your critical equipment purchase.
-Once again, this form of financing offers quick access to cash, a loan that is “self-secured” (if you default on the loan, the lender may seize your equipment to repay the debt), and limited paperwork and few requirements.
+Once again, this type of financing offers quick access to cash, a loan that is “self-secured” (if you default on the loan, the lender may seize your equipment to repay the debt), and limited paperwork and few requirements.

 If you’re an entrepreneur with a limited business history, you might find that the most affordable financing available to you is through a personal loan.